Frequently asked questions

 No, my day job is in software testing.
 I have a very accommodating employer who allows me to fit time and place of work around my various theatre commitments.

-So why do you write plays then?
+So why do you write then?

 Not sure.
 Got a lot to do with sheer bloody-mindedness.

-That's not very helpful.
 Can you be a bit more specific than that?

 There is a strange kind of stress associated with putting on your own play.
 It's a similar kind of stress associated with putting on someone else's play, except that the stakes are a lot higher.
 You will rarely see people put in so much of their own time because it's just something to do.
 We do it because it means a lot to us.
 There are few joys greater than seeing a story you care about come to life on stage, especially if it's come to life on your own terms.